Bridging Model Reference Adaptive Control and Data Informativity: Conclusions

 \section{Conclusions}

 In this paper, the MRAC problem has been investigated from a novel perspective of data informativity.
 Different from previous results on data informativity that used data generated offline, in this paper we have taken an online perspective by verifying data informativity at every time step.
 A new MRAC method has been developed that ensures asymptotic convergence of the adaptive gains to a solution of the matching equations, provided such a solution exists.
 As a preliminary problem, we have analyzed the relationship between data informativity for (unique) system identification and data informativity for model reference control, demonstrating that the former is only sufficient, but not necessary for informativity for model reference control.
 It becomes necessary only in specific scenarios.
-Motivated by these findings, we have devised an input function that switches between an adaptive controller and a term that increases the rank of the data matrix.
+Motivated by these findings, we have studied necessary and sufficient conditions for the existence of an adaptive law that guarantees convergence of the adaptive gains to a solution of the matching equations.
+Based on this existence analysis, we have devised an input function that switches between an adaptive controller and a term that increases the rank of the data matrix.
 Under the assumption that the matching equations have a solution, this input generates informative data for model reference control after a finite number of time steps.
 Moreover, in this situation, the adaptive gains of the controller are shown to converge to a solution of the matching equations.
 As compared to state-of-the-art MRAC approaches, the proposed method does not need knowledge of the input matrix and does not require uniqueness of the solution of the matching equations.
 A possibility for future research is to explore partial-information scenarios where only input and output data are available.